Apple Passwords vs. 1Password 2025: Can Apple’s Free App Stand Up to an Industry Leader?

 Which password manager has the better features?

-Apple Passwords is directly integrated into your Apple system, which means that it works seamlessly with everything on your devices, including existing authentication and digital legacy features.
+Apple Passwords is directly integrated into your Apple system, so it works seamlessly with everything on your devices, including existing authentication and digital legacy features.
+However, 1Password has better features overall because it offers Watchtower and Travel Mode.

 Our Pick